 Nutrition plays an important role in many diseases and conditions that primarily affect women or that affect women differently than men.
-Inherent within this Plan and its implementation are research approaches and activities that address the roles of sex and gender in health and disease; promoting participation of women in clinical nutrition research; and integrating sex as a biological variable in basic, preclinical, and translational nutrition research.
+Inherent within this Plan and its implementation are research approaches and activities that address the role of sex in health and disease; promoting participation of women in clinical nutrition research; and integrating sex as a biological variable in basic, preclinical, and translational nutrition research.
 Another vitally important area of emphasis is the role of nutrition in pregnancy and lactation.